-It is officially the Christmas season.
-I am writing this a few weeks after Thanksgiving.
-For some, the Christmas season begins with the arrival of Santa Claus as the end of Macy’s Thanksgiving Day parade.
-For others (including my wife), the Christmas season started at the stroke of midnight on Halloween night.
-You could find Christmas stuff for big club stores like Costco and Sam's Club as early as September.
+It's officially the Christmas season, and I'm writing this a few weeks after Thanksgiving.
+The start of the Christmas season is a deeply personal experience.
+For some, it begins with the arrival of Santa Claus at the end of Macy’s Thanksgiving Day parade.
+For others, like my wife, it's the stroke of midnight on Halloween night.
+And for many, the festive season is heralded by the appearance of Christmas items in big club stores like Costco and Sam's Club as early as September.

-I noticed something a few years ago as all the songs began to play one after another.
-Many of these songs talk about terrible relationships, whether it is the minister or counselor in me.
-I do not want to get coal in my stocking or land my name on the naughty list.
-But I want people to listen to the songs with a certain filter.
+I noticed something a few years ago, as all the songs began to play one after another.
+Many of these songs talk about troubled relationships.
+Whether it is the minister or counselor in me (I don't want coal in my stocking or my name on the naughty list), but I want people to listen to the songs with a particular filter.
 Apart from Valentine’s Day, perhaps no other season gets tied to romance like Christmas.
 If there is a season to fall in love, it is Christmas.
-And if there is a season to fix a relationship, it is Christmas.
-One of the things that has always bothered me is why all the boyfriends and girlfriends go missing.
+And if there is a season to fix a relationship, it is Christmas, a time when people come together, forgive, and start anew.
+One thing that has always bothered me is why all the boyfriends and girlfriends go missing.
 And why did they go missing in the Fall?
 Everyone is just begging Santa to bring their baby home.
 I have this vision of Santa packing all the toys into his sleigh and all the missing partners people keep singing about.

 So here are the modern standard Christmas relationship songs:

 Santa Tell Me is a catchy single from Ariana Grande.
-She asks Santa not to have her fall in love if the guy she likes won't be in her life the next Christmas.
+She asks Santa not to have her fall in love if the guy she likes won't be in her life the following Christmas.
 She is attracted to someone, but she already had romances in her life that began on Christmas, and by the time New Year's Eve came, she was all alone.
 She is worried that she will give her heart away too quickly.
 Keep her away from the mistletoe when the guy comes by.
-So, he is cute; I want to date him, but if he is going to break my heart, stop me before I even start.
+So, he is cute, and I want to date him, but if he is going to break my heart, I want Santa to stop me before I even start.

-All I Want for Christmas by Mariah Carey is the standard.
+All I Want for Christmas by Mariah Carey is the epitome of a timeless Christmas classic.
 Is there any modern Christmas song that is more iconic?
 This ultimate holiday bop consistently lands in the No. 1 spot on the Billboard Holiday 100 every Christmas season, even years after its release.
-The chimes, piano, drums, and bells that open the song are .
+The chimes, piano, drums, and bells that open the song are perfect.
 I love to hear it around November 15th, and by December 15th, I will be ready to put it back in the stocking until next year.
-Maria' plea to Santa is simple.
+Mariah's plea to Santa is simple.
 All she wants is her guy for Christmas.

 But here is the one that drives me crazy: